pleumza2009/pleumza2009/README.md

 # Hi there 👋

 My name is  Thanakorn Jaroensetthakul.
-I'm  a last semester undergrad student at School of Information, King mongkut's university of technology thonburi.
+I'm  a new grad  from School of Information, King mongkut's university of technology thonburi.
 Now, i'm want to be data engineer and prepare and bring big value for everyone. i learned and developed  in Android  after i do my senior project name "Happien" (https://github.com/pleumza2009/Happien)and you can see more  about Android stuffs in my github.
 I love about miner and learning about it

 ## Profile

 ### Skills

-#### data engineer
+### data engineer

 ### :basecampy: Android